 Nancy L Abrams grew up in St. Louis.
 Her father was in the hospitality business and her mother was a dog breeder.
 In 1974, while a student at the University of Missouri School of Journalism, Abrams took a 3-month internship in the small town of Terra Alta in the mountains of Preston County.
 That one summer prompted a life in the mountains.
 Abrams fell in and out of love, raised two sons -- mostly as a single parent -- and became a leader of a community-owned farm.

 Her journalistic beat included a vast and beautiful terrain of mountains, forests, and rivers – a region with a perennially struggling economy.
 The period covered by Abrams’ archive included enormous cultural transition.
 In a state prone to caricature, one of Abrams’ greatest accomplishments may be the level of nuance she captures in her subjects and how these remarkable images illuminate humanity.

-Abrams’ illustrated memoir, “The Climb from Salt Lick: A Memoir of Appalachia” will be published by West Virginia University’s Vandalia Press in May, 2018.
-Abrams' book is composed of 35 highly personal essays with carefully curated images capturing the artist’s spirit.
+Abrams’ illustrated memoir, “The Climb from Salt Lick: A Memoir of Appalachia” was published by West Virginia University’s Vandalia Press in May, 2018.
+Abrams' book is composed of 35 highly personal recollections with carefully curated images capturing the artist’s perspective.